-Kameda Happy Turn: Senbei Crackers with Magical Powder
+Kameda Happy Turn: Rice Crackers with Magic Powder

-Actually, the prefecture where I live, Niigata is the largest producer of rice in Japan and the rice harvested here has a good reputation nationwide.
+The prefecture where I live, Niigata (新潟), is Japan’s largest producer of rice, and the rice harvested here has a good reputation nationwide.

-Even though it indeed works like a magic, as mentioned in the article “ハッピーターン” on Japanese Wikipedia, many people have already known that the Happy Powder’s ingredients are sugar, salt, a number of amino acids, and protein hydrolysate.
+Indeed, the powder works like magic.
+But as mentioned in the article ハッピーターン on Japanese Wikipedia, many people already know it consists of sugar, salt, amino acids, and protein hydrolysate.

 Many people believe that amino acids in the particles make the taste of Happy Turn complex and addictive.